flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 If your phone is locked, that means it will only work on the network you bought it from, which can be restrictive if you ever plan to change network without changing phones.

-The good news is that most networks don’t lock their phones, and if yours is locked, it’s easy to get it unlocked – and typically free to do so.
+The good news is that networks don’t lock their phones anymore, so yours should only be locked if it’s an older handset.
+But if yours is locked, it’s easy to get it unlocked – and typically free to do so.

-Below we’ll talk you through which networks lock their phones and how to get your phone unlocked, whichever network you’re on.
-We’ll go in depth for each network further down, but first, for a quick overview of which networks lock their phones and the simplest unlock method, check out the chart below.
+Below we’ll talk you through how to get your phone unlocked, whichever network you’re on.
+We’ll go in depth for each network further down, but first, for a quick overview of the simplest unlock method for each network, check out the chart below.

 Unlock your phone on any network